zimaexe/fastpaws/README.md

 1. To build environment, run `docker compose build`
 2. To start backend and frontend servers, run `docker compose up -d`

+### Availiability

+- Backend endpoints will be availiable from `http://127.0.0.1:8000/docs`

+- Web application will be availiable from `http://localhost:5173`

 ## Setting up environment without Docker

 ### Backend